ropensci/cffr/README.md

 ### Example

-Most commonly, from within your package folder, you’ll simply run `cff_write()`, which creates a `cff` object, writes it to a `CITATION.cff` file, and validates it in a single command:
+Most commonly, from within your package folder, you run `cff_write()`, which creates a `cff` object, writes it to a `CITATION.cff` file and validates it in a single command:

 ``` r
 library(cffr)